Get in touch with Next Step Adventure so we can help you move forward in your work, your business, your life. It will be fun!

 IHSAA Assistant Director

-I thought the Poverty simulation was fantastic...it did a great job of forcing you to deal with the everyday complications of those living in poverty.
+Poverty simulation was fantastic.
+Great job forcing us to deal with the everyday complications of living in poverty.
 It was impossible not to get frustrated.
-The simulation forced the participants to come up with "creative" ways to solve problems or cut corners that were going to have a lasting impact on their family, job, or both.
+Participants came up with “creative” ways to solve problems or cut corners for a lasting impact on their family, job, or both.
 I was extremely impressed with the entire process.

 Wil Wiemann, 8th Grade Social Studies, Edward Stone Middle School, Burlington, Iowa